 - The appropriate functional bureau (for IRM, MED, OBO positions).

-Step 2: After receiving the application package, post HR or IRM, OBO and MED HR will review the application and determine whether the applicant meets or exceeds the qualification standards.
+Step 2: After receiving the application package, post HR or IRM, MED or OBO will review the application and determine whether the applicant meets or exceeds the Qualification Standards.
+As with other EPAP-qualified applications, qualified IRM, MED, and OBO applications will be forwarded to post HR.

-- AEFMs who are also preference-eligible U.S. Veterans; and
+- AEFMs who are also preference-eligible U.S. Veterans

 To ensure the hiring preference is applied correctly, a member of the Post Employment Committee (PEC) will attend all interviews.
 Generally, this is the CLO, unless he/she is a candidate for the position.
-The hiring supervisor will make the hiring decision.
+The hiring supervisor or selecting official, in coordination with the PEC and HR will rank-order interviewed candidates.
 The PEC will review the decision, and if the decision is upheld, it will be sent for concurrence by the Front Office or designee.

-Step 4: Post HR will then inform the bureau of the selection.
+Step 4: Post HR then informs the bureau of the rank order of the interviewed applicants.

 Length of Service